+The changes means that you have to provide a financial statement no matter how much money you raise.
+You may want to look for Financial Statement Solutions that will compose and deliver the statement for you.
+This will make it much easier for you.
 The financial statements of the issuer included in the annual report must be certified by the principal executive officer as true and complete in all material respects.
 However, if an issuer has financial statements that have been reviewed or audited by an independent certified public accountant, those statements must be provided.

 The annual reporting requirement would continue until one of the following events occurred: (a) the issuer becomes a reporting company; (b) all the issuer’s securities sold under the equity crowdfunding rules are purchased by a third party or repurchased by the issuer; or (c) the issuer liquidates or dissolves its business under state law.

 If the company ceases to provide annual reports, then it would be required to file a notice of termination of its annual reporting obligation to the SEC (Form C-TR).

 Issuers are prohibited from advertising the terms of an offering, “except for notices which direct investors to the funding portal or broker.”
 Equity crowdfunding rules describe the acceptable content of such notices, which can include no more than:

 - A statement that the issuer is conducting an offering and the terms of the offering;